VTeselkin/PCB-reflow-solder-heat-plate/README.md

 > 10. Temporarily disable auto reset for the Arduino Nano: https://playground.arduino.cc/Main/DisablingAutoResetOnSerialConnection/ (not sure if it's needed for the Nano, it was for my Mega)
 > 11. Select Sketch > Upload using Programmer (normal Upload will not work)

-## Thanks

-Special Thanks go out to:

-Nathan Heidt for writing the software and testing

-Merlin Shaw (www.facebook.com/GeekIslandGaming) for ordering the first batch of prototypes and testing

 ![heatplate PCB front](https://github.com/DerSpatz/PCB-reflow-solder-heat-plate/blob/main/Heatplate_v1.1/renders/Heatplate_v1.1_front.png)
 ![heatplate PCB back](https://github.com/DerSpatz/PCB-reflow-solder-heat-plate/blob/main/Heatplate_v1.1/renders/Heatplate_v1.1_back.png)